 How we work

 Our export finance managers provide free and impartial consultations.
 They help UK companies to check they are getting the appropriate support and, if not, explore how to bridge any gaps.

 Who we are

-We employ around 250 staff.
+We employ more than 450 staff.
 Our office is in London, but our network of export finance managers are located across the UK.
 They are the first point of contact for guidance for UK exporters of all sizes and in all sectors.

 We are supported by an advisory non-departmental body.